Essential oils are very popular.

 Without the internet, it was easier to sell a product to potential customers.

-But today, more and more people go shop online.
+But today, more and more people go shopping online.
 And they can choose what product they buy and how much they pay for it.

 The essential oils from doTERRA are overpriced and it makes it difficult to sell them.